 QuickBooks Error -6189, -816 is found when we are trying to access a company file.
-It is a common problem associated with your multi-user network.
+It is a common problem in relation to your multi-user network.
 You don’t need to worry about your accounting data, it’s completely safe.
 It is important to fix this error so that your multi-user network starts working efficiently.
-You can also ask for help from the QuickBooks ProAdvisor at the toll-free number to fix this error in order to save your time and effort.
+You can also ask for help from the QuickBooks ProAdvisor at the toll-free number to fix this error to save your time and effort.

 Read the complete post to learn what are the causes that result in the occurrence of QuickBooks Error 6189, 816, and how to get rid of it.
 When this error occurs you will see a message prompted on your QuickBooks Desktop:- “An error occurs when QuickBooks tries to access the company file (-6189, -816),”.

 - Corrupted or damaged or incomplete QuickBooks installation.